 Your holiday can be as active or as chilled out as you want it to be – there are many places in the area that will cater to your every whim.

 In Adventure Beyond in Llandysul you can take part in coasteering, white water rafting, gorge walking and raft building.
 Big groups can do the Bike & Three Peaks challenge (covering Wales by bike) or the West Coast Challenge (paddle the River Teifi, jog the coastal path, and navigate the Preseli Hills).
+There’s also the llanddysul paddlers club and canoe centre if you want a bit more fun or theres the Teifi Valley Railway (Henllan Station, Llandysul SA44 5TD) if you’d rather have a chill out.

 Perhaps if you’re looking for something suitable for little ones, we highly recommend Folly Farm, although, plan a whole day for this!